Cricket: Pravin Tambe drafted by Trinbago Knight Riders, set to be first Indian to play in CPL

 The CPL is scheduled to be held between August 18 and September 10 behind closed doors in Trinidad and Tobago after receiving permission from the local government.

-Tambe was one of the two Indians in the CPL draft with 36-year-old Railways and Royal Challengers Bangalore batsman Asad Pathan had entered without a base price.
+Tambe was one of the two Indians in the CPL draft; 36-year-old Railways and Royal Challengers Bangalore batsman Asad Pathan had entered without a base price.

 CPL TEAMS

-Note: Clarification: Sunny Sohal is a former Indian first-class cricketer, currently representing the USA, who has been part of Barbados Tridents in the past.
-Despite being an Indian, he is considered a USA-registered player.
-(He is an ICC Americas player).
-Pravin Tambe will be the first player registered as an Indian to feature in the CPL if he plays in the upcoming season.